 Pet behaviour counsellor

 Pet behaviour counsellors advise pet owners on how to deal with general control issues and problematic behaviour with their pets.
 If you have experience of handling and training animals, and you can develop good working relationships with their owners, this could be the job for you.

 You’ll need good communication skills and a patient approach to your work.
-You will also need to be tactful when offering feedback to pet owners.
+You’ll also need to be tactful when offering feedback to pet owners.

 You could work with animal behaviour problems like: